 For the research on humans or animals, the authors are advised to follow the recommendations of the International Committee of Medical Journal Editors.

-All contributions are evaluated according to the criteria of originality and quality of their scientific content.
+All contributions, including submissions for special issues, are evaluated according to the criteria of originality and quality of their scientific content.
 All manuscripts are first assessed by the Editor-in-Chief and can be rejected without reviewing if not considered of sufficient interest or novelty, too preliminary or out of scope of the Journal.
 If the manuscript is considered suitable for further evaluation, it is first sent to the Field editor.
-Based on his/her opinion the paper is then sent to at least two reviewers.
+All submissions that pass this preliminary screening go through single blind peer review.
+The final decision is made after receiving a minimum of two conclusive evaluations.

 The revised version is evaluated by the Field editor and/or reviewers and the Editor-in-Chief brings a decision about final acceptance based on their suggestions.
 If necessary, further revision can be asked for to fulfil all the requirements of the reviewers.
 Before acceptance for publication, each manuscript is run through iThenticate plagiarism detection software to verify the originality and ensure the quality of the written work.